-The Company accounts for warrants as either equity-classified or liability-classified instruments based on an assessment of the warrant's specific terms and applicable authoritative guidance in ASC 480, and ASC 815.
+The Company accounts for warrants as either equity-classified or liability-classified instruments based on an assessment of the warrant's specific terms and applicable authoritative guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 480, "Distinguishing Liabilities from Equity" and ASC 815, "Derivatives and Hedging".
 The assessment considers whether the warrants are freestanding financial instruments pursuant to ASC 480, meet the definition of a liability pursuant to ASC 480, and whether the warrants meet all of the requirements for equity classification under ASC 815, including whether the warrants are indexed to the Company's own ordinary shares, among other conditions for equity classification.
 This assessment, which requires the use of professional judgment, is conducted at the time of warrant issuance and as of each subsequent quarterly period end date while the warrants are outstanding.
 For issued or modified warrants that meet all of the criteria for equity classification, the warrants are required to be recorded as a component of additional paid-in capital at the time of issuance.

 For issued or modified warrants that do not meet all the criteria for equity classification, the warrants are required to be recorded at their initial fair value on the date of issuance, and each balance sheet date thereafter.
-Changes in the estimated fair value of the warrants are recognized as a non-cash gain or loss on the statements of operations.
+Changes in the estimated fair value of the warrants are recognized as a non-cash gain or loss on the condensed statements of operations.
 The fair value of the warrants was estimated using a Monte Carlo simulation model.
 The more significant estimates made by management in these fair value determinations are around the inputs used in the fair value model, with volatility being the most judgmental of those inputs.
-A 1% increase in volatility input would increase the Company's warrant liability by approximately \$1,700,000.
+A 1% increase in volatility input would increase the Company's warrant liabilities by approximately \$1,700,000.